 • Aduro Biotech in its merger with Chinook Therapeutics.

-• Harmony Biosciences in its initial public offering
+• Harmony Biosciences in its IPO

-• Phathom Pharmaceuticals in its initial public offering
+• Phathom Pharmaceuticals in its IPO

-• Inari Medical in its initial public offering
+• Inari Medical in its IPO

-• Other transactions and material agreements for numerous clients including:
+• Other transactions and material agreements for numerous clients, including:

 • Ligand Pharmaceuticals